 Measuring the pulse of Economic Transformation in West Africa

-Emanuele Santi is Regional Chief Economist for AfDB’s West African Department after nearly 15 years of professional experience in development, mostly gained at the World Bank and the African Development Bank.
+Emanuele Santi is Lead Strategy Advisor at the African Development Bank, after over 15 years of professional experience in development, mostly gained at the World Bank and the African Development Bank.
 He has worked on over 25 countries in Africa, Latin America, Eastern Europe and Central Asia.
 He holds a PhD in Development Policy from Trieste University/ Paris Sorbonne, a Master in Economic Studies from the College of Europe and an Executive Program Degree on Public Financial Management from Harvard Kennedy School of Government.

 On Sunday, March 8, the world celebrated International Women’s Day.
 As a lead up to the event, the African Development Bank dedicated an entire week to raising awareness on gender issues.